brooksn/resume/src/resume.md

 **Developer for LwM2M Developer Portal** (August 2014 - February 2015)

-- Communicated project requirements with a remote development team.
+- Communicated project requirements and managed deadlines with a remote development team.
-- Defined goals and set deadlines for tasks with a remote development team.
 - Reviewed code for consistency with best practices for extending Wordpress.

 # Volunteer Experience